clux/logule/Readme.md

 Shortcut methods for the log levels are available as (by default): `log.error`, `log.warn`, `log.info`, `log.debug`, `log.trace`, `log.zalgo`, and as a bonus, `log.line`.
 These methods are additionally chainable.

-It favours a combination of Dependency Injection and environment variable based control to allow for both tree-based log level filtration (via DI), and globally controllable log levels (via config files).
+It favours a combination of Dependency Injection and config based control to allow for both tree-based log level filtration (via DI), and globally controllable log levels (via config files).

 ## Usage
 Basic usage: